How to Start an Animal Rescue or Other Nonprofit Animal Organization

 Second, the IRS requires that you put together a budget and have a sound accounting program in place for tracking your work.
 Finally, large donors, particularly foundations and businesses, will want to see your budget before they consider funding you.

 When your budget is done, you can clearly see what you need to raise in terms of financial resources.
-(Check out our other manual, Getting Your Paws on More Money.)
+(Check out our other manual, Animal Shelter Fundraising Ideas.)
 But you still have more work to do to ensure the success and stability of the organization.

 Defining your organization’s policies and standards is an ongoing process.
 If your organization is vital and growing, the policies and standards will be revised periodically.
 But you will not want to put off developing the initial policies for too long.